NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'dimensioncoordinate1': <DimensionCoordinate: grid_latitude(10) degrees>,
     'dimensioncoordinate2': <DimensionCoordinate: grid_longitude(9) degrees>}

-A convenient method of selection is by metadata construct "name".
+A convenient method of selection is by metadata construct "identity".
-Construct names" are used to describe constructs when they are inspected, and so it is often convienient to copy these names when selecting metadata constructs.
-For example, the :ref:`three auxiliary coordinate constructs <Medium-detail>` in the field construct ``t`` have names ``'latitude'``, ``'longitude'`` and ``'long_name=Grid latitude name'``.
+Construct identities are used to describe constructs when they are inspected, and so it is often convienient to copy these identities when selecting metadata constructs.
+For example, the :ref:`three auxiliary coordinate constructs <Medium-detail>` in the field construct ``t`` have identities ``'latitude'``, ``'longitude'`` and ``'long_name=Grid latitude name'``.

-A construct's name may be any one of the following
+A construct's identity may be any one of the following

 * The value of the "standard_name" property, e.g. ``'air_temperature'``,
 * The value of any property, preceded by the property name and an